 Question: Where did you find the frames in your pictures?

-Answer: The birch frames are modeled after an ikea frame (HOVSTA).
-The hanging frames are handmade my my husband and I --- we no longer have time to make these, but big news coming soon!
+Answer: The birch frames are modeled after an Ikea frame (HOVSTA).
+The hanging frames are handmade by my husband and me, back in the day when we had time for that sort of thing!

 Question: Can you just frame my print for me?

 Answer: Not yet -- but one day.
 Being able to sell items framed is much more than just finding a manufacturer.
-It's also: shipping and packaging, and storage space (something we have very little of!).
+It's also shipping and packaging + storage space (something we have very little of!).

 Still have questions?
 Send us an email at hello@amandakleinco.com -- we're happy to help!